 A simple and quick project for detecting when a Yaesu transciever is transmitting and feed that status to Home Assistant to then perform actions.
-This can be used to, for example, automate killing the power if the radio gets stuck TX’ing when using automated digital modes software such as WSJT-X remotely.Read More
+This can be used to, for example, automate killing the power if the radio gets stuck TX’ing when using automated digital modes software such as WSJT-X remotely.
+It can also measure the supply voltage, which is always useful information to know, especially when operating remotely.Read More

 Following on from my post about ASD versions I’m going to add a couple of board schematics to this post.
 Anyone who has tried to fix a laptop will know getting a free copy of the schematics is half the battle.
 I have loads of these but this is a good start.